chuckcoughlin/redistrict-colorado/docs/user-guides.md

 ## Redistrict Colorado
 ## User Guide
-*FairnessAnalyzer* is designed to answer the question "Which is better?" when dealing with competing redistricting plans.
-The user configures plans and controls their analysis based on a collection of datasets which contain district geometries, voter affiliation and demographic information.
+*FairnessAnalyzer* is designed to answer the question "Which is fairer?" when dealing with competing redistricting plans.
+The user configures plans and controls their evaluation based on a collection of datasets which contain district geometries, voter affiliation and demographic information.
 This guide walks through the use and installation of the application.